okcoders/2018-fall-javascript-2/README.md

 In this course we hope to become comfortable with the bulk of the javascript language from the black box perspective.
-As in, here are all the things javascript understands (functions, strings, numbers, looping, etc.)
+As in, here are all the things javascript understands (functions, strings, numbers, looping, etc.), without getting into how it understands.

 Once there we will look into the box a little bit in order to understand how programs are executed.